LGN520/farreach-public/docs/netreach-voting.md

 	fields in ingress pipeline
 	+ Remove PUTREQ_RU, instead we use PUTREQ + meta.is_putreq_ru of 1 to distinguish it (port_forward_tbl)
 	+ Update MATs for PUTREQ_RU (val.p4 for value and vallen, key.p4, valid.p4, dirty.p4, seq.p4 for seq and savedseq, vote.p4, lock.p4)
+	+ Use meta fields to store seq and is_assigned (thus we can carry the information with recirculated pkt) instead of in packet header

 ## In-switch eviction mechanism